shenlin192/Projet-de-R-D/README.md

 `global.h` contains some simple global functions and global variables.
 The three rest library files are similar to the `BasicUsage Library`, `Template Library` and `Boost Library` in FFI experiments, which are already explained.

-### SWAG interface file
+### SWIG interface file
-This file indicates which libraries are needed and some more information telling SWAG how to use these libraries.
+This file indicates which libraries are needed and some more information telling SWIG how to use these libraries.
 For example, the types of a template should be specified; global functions, as well as global variables, should be declared with the key word `extern`.

 ```
 %module "mylib"